‘Raptor Salad’ For Lunch! US F-22 Raptor Outgunned, Outmaneuvered By German Eurofighter Typhoon?

 While the Raptor has lost several dogfights over the years to less advanced warplanes like the F-16 and the US Navy’s EA-18G Growler electronic-warfare fighter, losing to German Eurofighters about a decade ago was remarkable due to the traction they received.

-The event in question is the US Air Force’s (USAF’s) large-scale Red Flag air combat exercises over Alaska in 2012.
+The event in question is the US Air Force’s (USAF) large-scale Red Flag air combat exercises over Alaska in 2012.
 Red Flag is a two-week advanced aerial combat training exercise held several times a year by the USAF, which pits a wide variety of aircraft, often from multiple nations, against large-scale and realistic threats to replicate the circumstances of a near-peer fight.

 Following the exercises, the German Eurofighter pilots arrived at 2012’s Farnborough International Air Show, where they quickly discussed their victories against the Raptors.

-While these dogfights were simulated, German pilots took them very seriously, with one of them saying, “they had a Raptor salad for lunch.”
+While these dogfights were simulated, German pilots took them very seriously, with one of them saying, “They had a Raptor salad for lunch.”

 The F-22 Raptor Vs. Eurofighter Typhoon